aquadrizzt/TomeAndBlood/README.md

 COMPONENT 80: Mana Sorcerer

-This component gives sorcerers (only unkitted sorcerers, for now) an innate ability to use mana points to cast spells instead of spell-level-based casting slots.
+This component gives sorcerers (only unkitted sorcerers... for now?) an the ability to use mana points to cast spells instead of spell-level-based casting slots.
 Your known spells will be the same (you must choose them manually from an item ability) but you will have a pool of mana points instead of spell slots.
-Casting a spell costs as many points as its spell level; you will start with ~2 mana points and can progress to as many as 120, at level 25.
-While more flexible, this is generally less firepower than a normal sorcerer has if you tally up their spell slots; so the Mana Sorcerer has a Restorative Meditation innate ability that can be used between fights, which will restore one half of the points you recently spent, rounded down.
+Casting a spell costs as many points as its spell level; you will start with ~3 mana points and can progress to as many as 120, at level 25.
+While more flexible, this is generally less firepower than a normal sorcerer has if you tally up their spell slots; so the Mana Sorcerer has a 'Restorative Meditation' innate ability that can be used between fights, which will restore one half of the points you recently spent, rounded down.

 COMPONENT 93: Bonus Spell Slot Items Work With Arcanists and Multiclass Sorcerers